-Health Certification Requirements for Admission
+Health Certification Requirements

 All students, as part of the condition of admission, are required to have on file a Health Examination Report and physical exam form, evidence of a recent Mantoux TB test, and proof of completed up-to-date immunizations as mandated by law.